SAML-Toolkits/php-saml/README.md

 * `getSelfURLNoQuery` Returns the URL of the current host + current view.
 * `getSelfRoutedURLNoQuery` Returns the routed URL of the current host + current view.

-getSelfURLNoQuery and getSelfRoutedURLNoQuery are used to calculate the currentURL in order to valdate SAML elements like Destination or Recipient.
+getSelfURLNoQuery and getSelfRoutedURLNoQuery are used to calculate the currentURL in order to validate SAML elements like Destination or Recipient.

 When the PHP application is behind a proxy or a load balancer we can execute `setProxyVars(true)` and `setSelfPort` and `isHTTPS` will take care of the `$_SERVER["HTTP_X_FORWARDED_PORT"]` and `$_SERVER['HTTP_X_FORWARDED_PROTO']` vars (otherwise they are ignored).